Our approach to compliance

 The Child Safe Organisations system isn’t retrospective, which means we can’t use any of our powers in relation to historical conduct or allegations, or situations which arose before the commencement of an organisation’s legal requirements under the system.

 We can’t investigate matters relating to individual cases managed by the Department of Families, Seniors, Disability Services and Child Safety.
-These matters need to be reported through the Department’s complaints process.
+These matters need to be reported through the department’s complaints process.

 If you believe your child is in immediate danger or a life-threatening situation, call emergency services on triple zero – 000.